USDA-FSA/fsa-design-system/utilities/index.md

 ## Visibility

 <p class="fsa-text--lead">Selectively show or hide elements or blocks at a variety of screen sizes (i.e. Media Query breakpoints).</p>

+If content should remain accessible to assistive technology (e.g. screenreaders), use [Screenreader only](#screenreader-only) Utility classes.

 <div class="fsa-hide@xl">
   <aside>